 School of Biomedical Sciences

-Ieva Zake, PhD, is the associate dean for SBS and CSM.
-Zake was an assistant and later associate professor in the Rowan Department of Sociology from 2004 to 2009.
-She also served as program coordinator for Rowan’s Honors Concentration and Women’s and Gender Studies Concentration.
+Dr. Ieva Zake, associate dean for Academic Affairs for the College of Science & Mathematics, will hold the same post for the School of Biomedical Sciences.
+She was an assistant and later associate professor in the Rowan Department of Sociology from 2004 to 2009.
+She also served as program coordinator for Rowan's Honors Concentration and Women's and Gender Studies Concentration.
 Prior to coming to Rowan, she was an adjunct professor and/or teaching assistant at Eastern Connecticut State University, the University of Massachusetts and The Ohio State University.
-Zake earned a Ph.D. in sociology from the University of Massachusetts, Amherst; an M.A. in Women’s Studies from The Ohio State University; and a B.A. in philosophy from the University of Latvia.
+Zake earned a Ph.D. in sociology from the University of Massachusetts, Amherst; an M.A. in Women's Studies from The Ohio State University; and a B.A. in philosophy from the University of Latvia.

-Eddie Guerra, PhD, is the assistant dean for Biomedical Planning.
+Dr. Eddie Guerra, of Glassboro, is serving as assistant dean for Biomedical Planning.
 Guerra most recently served as acting chair of the Department of Physics and Astronomy, where he was hired as an assistant professor in 1998 and has been an associate professor since 2003.
 He also was interim coordinator of the Edelman Planetarium during its inception at Rowan.
 He was a visiting research fellow at Princeton University and at NASA Goddard Space Flight Center, and he also held posts at the College of Staten Island and was a post-doctoral associate at Princeton.
 Guerra earned his Ph.D. and M.A. in physics from Princeton University and a B.S. in engineering physics from the University of California at Berkeley.